 Where would the session take place

 Pin-up sessions are almost always done in my home studio.
-Boudoir sessions can be done in our home based studio as well, but there are other options.
+Boudoir sessions can be done in the home based studio as well, but there are other options.
 We can also do the session in your own home, where you already feel comfortable.
 Alternately you can book a room at a local hotel.
 We can even do them outside in a field or forest….Whichever you choose, it should have lots of natural light, and a decent amount of room.

 Do you have outfits or do I bring my own?

 You will need to provide your own outfits.
 I do however have several accessories for pin-ups as well as some aprons you can wear as an outfit.